 What to Do in Baden-Baden, Germany

-Black Forest, Parks and Mountains
+The Black Forest, Parks, and Mountains

-High End Shopping & Antique Shops
+High-End Shopping & Antique Shops

 If mountain climbing isn’t your thing, maybe shopping is more your speed!
-If so, there are dozens of high end stores as I mentioned above, antique shops, and local artisan stores to explore and shop in.
+If so, there are dozens of high-end stores, as I mentioned above, antique shops and local artisan stores to explore and shop in.

 Day Trip/Weekend Trip Options